 - Ransomware can infect OneDrive via an administrator’s account.
 In this scenario, a cyber criminal may phish an administrator for account credentials and then leverage them to introduce ransomware into a system.

 Ransomware can infect Dropbox.
-For example, if you keep files on your desktop that are automatically synced to Dropbox, a ransomware infection will corrupt both sets of files.
+For example, if you keep files on your desktop and it’s automatically synced to Dropbox, a ransomware infection will corrupt both sets of files.
 In the event that a corrupted file is added to Dropbox, any files or devices linked or synced to that account may also become infected.

 Did this happen to you?
+Dropbox ransomware can do serious damage.
 For attack clean-up methods, visit Dropbox’s website.

 When was ransomware first discovered?